Startups made easy. Sorted.

 When the company isn’t profitable and isn’t able to raise more, founders broadly have three choices: to sell, to go into zombie mode (reduce burn to zero, meaning no productivity or revenue) or to shut down.
 The route they take affects whether you can claim loss relief.

-The company is sold
+Option 1: the company is sold

 Is loss relief available?